The Serengeti & the Migration

 From April to June, the Serengeti is the theatre for one of the most impressive wildlife shows on earth.
 Hundreds of thousands of plains game begin moving towards the Seronera, then the Grumeti River towards the west.
 This spectacular moving feast is trailed by predators; lion, cheetah, leopard and hyena.
 And yes, safari vehicles…

 The Seronera area of the Serengeti comprises open plains dotted with attractive kopjes.
 There’s plenty of resident game with relaxed predators as well as the migrating herds coming through in April and May.
 Given the Seronera’s central position, you can stay here and still travel south and north to the Western Corridor.
 However this advantage means that the Seronera remains busy throughout most of the migration.

 Get the ball rolling to plan a bucket list experience!

 Not sure where to start?
 Tell us what you have in mind & we'll create a tailor-made itinerary just for youContact Us Now

 June into July – Grumeti

-By July, as the rains dwindle, huge columns of wildebeest and zebra start amassing along the swollen rivers of the crocodile-infested Grumeti and Mara rivers.
+By July and August, as the rains dwindle, huge columns of wildebeest and zebra start amassing along the swollen rivers of the crocodile-infested Grumeti and Mara rivers.
 The Northern Serengeti lies between the Seronera and the Kenyan border.
 This gentle rolling game country includes the pretty Lobo kopje.
 Given its northern position, it is far less crowded than the southern grasslands and the Seronera.

 Late July, August & September – The river crossings